Do You Need Physical Therapy for Sports Injuries?

 Runners in particular can benefit from participating in physical therapy to prevent or recover from injuries.
 Muscle imbalances, shoe choices, and inefficient gait all contribute to common injuries for runners.
 Talking to your physical therapist about these issues is a great way to maximize your performance and minimize risk.
 Even seasoned runners can benefit from gait analysis to reduce injury risk as improve speed and endurance.

 If you have questions about physical therapy for athletes, we invite you to contact Reid Mosely, DPT, CSCS or any of our six doctoral trained therapists here at Move Better Physical Therapy.
-Our Perform Better Program and our Run Better Program can help healthy athletes prepare themselves for new challenges and help injured athletes get back out there.
-Contact our office at (434)-817-0980 to learn more!
+Our Sports Performance Program can help healthy athletes prepare themselves for new challenges and our Sports Injury Physical Therapy can help injured athletes get back out there.
+Contact our office at 434-817-0980 to learn more!